Frequently asked Questions

 Make an Informed Choice

 We recommend you register with CordBank any time after 20 weeks.
 This ensures that the collection pack will arrive in plenty of time and allows training time for the lead maternity carer if necessary.
-A late registration may apply if you register after 36 weeks.

 You will receive your CordBank collection kit within three business days.
 It includes all the sterile items your LMC needs for your baby’s cord blood to be collected.

 CordBank has trained more than 750 midwives and doctors in New Zealand and can arrange for new or refresher training as required.
 If your midwife or doctor does not collect cord blood you can opt to have an independent collector to collect the cord blood.
-An additional fee of $200.00 applies for this option and is payable by credit card before your baby is born.

 It’s a simple, painless and quick process.
 Once your baby is born, your midwife or doctor draws the umbilical cord blood into the special bag provided in your CordBank collection kit.
 You can read more about it on our Collection Page.